You searched on:

 Resort by: Date / Title

-Jennifer J. Hoguet, Jessica L Reiner, Jennifer M Keller, John R Kucklick, Colleen E Bryan, Amanda J Moors, Rebecca S Pugh, Paul R Becker
+Jennifer J. Hoguet, Jessica L Reiner, Jennifer M Keller, John R Kucklick, Colleen E Bryan, Amanda J Moors, Rebecca S. (Rebecca) Pugh, Paul R Becker

 Remote locations, such as the Arctic, are often sinks for persistent contaminants which can ultimately bioaccumulate in local wildlife.
 Assessing temporal contaminant trends in the Arctic is important in understanding whether restrictions on legacy ...